MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/windot11-h.md

 # Windot11.h

 This section contains network driver topics for the Windot11.h header.
+These topics may also be shared with the user mode applications that interact with network drivers.

 The Windot11.h header contains definitions for Native 802.11 miniport driver specifications.

 > [!IMPORTANT]
 > This section's topics contains pages for definitions, macros, OIDs, status indications, and other data structures that are not part of network driver reference (structures, enumerations, functions, and callbacks).